 Use

-: This automatically deletes related rows in child tables when a parent row is deleted (if configured in the database schema).
+ON DELETE CASCADE: This automatically deletes related rows in child tables when a parent row is deleted (if configured in the database schema).